• About

 30 Thursday Mar 2017

-Posted by Brandon Ray Kirk in Civil War, Huntington, Logan
+Posted Civil War, Huntington, Logan

 Appalachia, Camp Garnett, Camp Patton, civil war, Confederate Army, genealogy, history, Hugh Toney, Huntington, James A. Nighbert, James D. Sedinger, L.D.
 Chambers, Logan, Logan County, Logan County Banner, United Confederate Veterans, West Virginia